 Shawn’s older half-brother brings much-needed sanity to the cast in Season 5.
 Jack’s contrasting personality helps keep Eric and Shawn in check, especially when they appear ready to spiral out of control.

 Jack Hunter typifies the rich boy with a together attitude.
 Of course, it helps that his stepfather funds his tuition and expenses.
-Still, Jack maintains a great sense of humor and genuine kindness towards others.
+Still, Jack maintains a great sense of humor and genuine kindness toward others.

 His romantic relationship with Rachel proves short-lived, but their mutual courtship provides viewers with great moments.
 Perhaps most importantly, Jack’s friendship with Eric emerges as a series staple.